Siroopfles/NovaPort/README.md

 #### Nova-FlowAsk

 - **Role:** A specialized information retrieval and analysis agent.
-- **Responsibilities:** Answers specific questions, analyzes code (read-only), explains concepts, or summarizes provided text/ConPort data when a Lead Mode or Orchestrator delegates this.
-Can perform multi-step "graph-hop" queries in ConPort.
-Does not modify ConPort or project files (except for writing session summaries to `.nova/summary/` or digests to `.nova/reports/digests/` when tasked by Nova-Orchestrator).
+- **Responsibilities:** Answers specific questions, analyzes code (read-only), explains concepts, or summarizes provided text/database data when a Lead Mode or Orchestrator delegates this.
+Can perform multi-step "graph-hop" queries in the database.
+Does not modify the database or project files (except for writing session summaries to `.nova/summary/` or digests to `.nova/reports/digests/` when tasked by Nova-Orchestrator).

 ## Workflows (`.nova/workflows/`)

 Workflows are the backbone of standardized processes within Nova.

 - **Location:** Stored in `.nova/workflows/`, further subdivided by the mode that primarily executes or owns the workflow (e.g., `.nova/workflows/nova-orchestrator/`, `.nova/workflows/nova-leadarchitect/`).
-- **Format:** Markdown files detailing steps, actors, triggers, ConPort interactions, expected deliverables, and failure scenarios.
+- **Format:** Markdown files detailing steps, actors, triggers, database interactions, expected deliverables, and failure scenarios.
-- **Management:** Nova-LeadArchitect is responsible for the overall management of all workflow definitions, delegating file operations and ConPort `DefinedWorkflows` registration to Nova-SpecializedWorkflowManager.
+- **Management:** Nova-LeadArchitect is responsible for the overall management of all workflow definitions, delegating file operations and database `DefinedWorkflows` registration to Nova-SpecializedWorkflowManager.
 - **Usage:** Modes (especially Orchestrator and Leads) consult these workflows to structure their phases and ensure correct steps and delegations are performed.

 ### Orchestrator Workflows